Section 1. MEMBERSHIP

 - Must be a member of the RIASP

-- Must file a Declaration of Intent indicating those sports you will be participating in that are offered by the RIIL, and those you will participate in not offered by the RIIL by April 1.
+- Must annually file a Declaration of Intent indicating those sports the school will be participating in that are offered by the RIIL and disclose those sports the school will participate in outside of the RIIL by April 1 of the previous school year.

 - Penalty for rule violation: